-• Which forests have deciduous species (in Finland these are mostly birch forests) and which ones have conifers (in this area these are pine or spruce)?
-In CIR images, deciduous species usually show up as a bright red color whereas conifers show as a dark green color.

-- How old is the forest?
-The size of the tree crowns can be identified in the imagery. - How dense are the different forest stands?
-A forest stand where a thinning operation has recently been done would show spaces between the tree crowns and should be easy to differentiate from other forest stands around it. - Blueish areas indicate barren terrain, roads and urban areas, crops that have not started to grow etc. - Don't use zooms too close to the image when trying to identify forest stands.
-A scale between 1:3 000 and 1:5 000 should be enough for this imagery.
+- What forests are deciduous species (in Finland mostly birch forests) and which ones are conifers (in this region pine or spruce).
+In CIR images, deciduous species will often come as bright red color whereas conifers present dark green colors. - When a forest stand age changes, by looking at the sizes of the tree crowns that can be identified in the imagery. - The different forest stands" densities, for example forest stand were a thinning operation has recently been done would clearly show spaces between the tree crowns and should be easy to differentiate from other forest stands around it. - Blueish areas indicate barren terrain, roads and urban areas, crops that have not started to grow etc. - Don't use zooms too close to the image when trying to identify forest stands.
+A scale between 1:3 000 and 1: 5 000 should be enough for this imagery.
 See the image below (1:4000 scale):

-14.4.3 Try Yourself Digitizing Forest Stands from CIR Imagery
+Try Yourself Digitizing Forest Stands from CIR Imagery

 When digitizing the forest stands, you should try to get forest areas that are as homogeneous as possible in terms of tree species, forest age, stand density...
-Don't be too detailed though, or you will end up making hundreds of small forest stands - and that would not be useful at all.
+Don't be too detailed though, or you will end up making hundreds of small forest stands that would not be useful at all.
 You should try to get stands that are meaningful in the context of forestry, not too small (at least 0.5 ha) but not too big either (no more than 3 ha).

-With these points in mind, you can now digitize the missing forest stands.
+With this indications in mind, you can now digitize the missing forest stands.